stevenabaco/react_gallery_app/README.md

 </ol>

+In order to start the app you can use ```npm start```

-The app should be able to access the API and return the images after adding this file.
+The app should then be able to access the API and return the images after adding this file.

 # Getting Started with Create React App